nautobot/nautobot-app-circuit-maintenance/README.md

 > For OAuth integration, it's recommendable that, at least the first time, you run a manual **Validate** of the Notification Source to complete the OAuth authentication workflow, identifying your Google credentials.

+> Typically the `url` setting to configure in your `nautobot_config.py` for use with OAuth integration will be `"https://accounts.google.com/o/oauth2/auth"`.

 #### 2.2 Add `Providers` to the Notification Sources

 In the Circuit Maintenance plugin UI section, there is a **Notification Sources** button (yellow) where you can configure the Notification Sources to track new circuit maintenance notifications from specific providers.

 Because the Notification Sources are defined by the configuration, you can only view and edit `providers`, but not `add` or `delete` new Notification Sources via UI or API.

+> Note that for emails from a given Provider to be processed, you must *both* define a source email address(es) for that Provider (Usage section 1, above) *and* add that provider to a specific Notification Source as described in this section.

 ### 3. Run Handle Notifications Job